Basset Fauve de Bretagne

 Basset Fauve de Bretagne Facts

-Basset Fauve de Bretagne Images
+Basset Fauve de Bretagne as a Pet:

 The history of this breed dates all the way back to 16th century France when the long-legged Grand Fauve de Bretagne was first bred.
 Originating from the region of Brittany (or Bretagne in French), this breed was often associated with French royalty and aristocracy.
 The lower classes were not allowed to own or hunt with the breed until the French Revolution abolished many aristocratic privileges in 1789.
 Once it was available to the public, people began to breed the dog for shorter legs, which made it a better hunting companion.